RailSAB/GraphRecSys/README.md

 *Image credit: [UMAP Documentation](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html)*

-#### 3.1.6 Zero Weights Truncation
+#### 3.1.7 Computational Efficiency

-For computational efficiency, we drop zero-weight edges and save compact versions for downstream training:
+For computational efficiency of **the similarity graphs**, we drop zero-weight edges and save compact versions for downstream training:

 ```python
 edges_final = edges_final[edges_final['weight'] > 0]
 edges_final.to_csv('processed_data/umap_movie_graph_truncated.csv', index=False)
 ```

+On the other hand, for the **heterogeneous graph** we sample the users from the initial distribution such that their amount of rated movies lie between `25th` and `75th` percentiles.
+Then, as was mentioned earlier, the sample is taken over this set.
+Thus, we obtain the users with "common" amount of rated films that helps us to avoid such cases as cold start (it can be considered as a future implication).

 Downstream models can consume either `processed_data/movie_similarity_graph.csv` (cosine-based) or `processed_data/umap_movie_graph_truncated.csv` (UMAP-style affinities).

-#### 3.1.7 Implementation Notes
+#### 3.1.8 Implementation Notes

-Key parameters to consider:
+Key parameters to consider for **the similarity graphs**:

 - **$k$ (neighbors per node)**: 10–50 is typical; higher $k$ increases graph density and computation cost
 - **`max_features` in TF-IDF**: balances vocabulary richness versus memory usage